AnuragSahu/SendWhatsppTextByJavaScript/README.md

 2. Scan the QR Code
 3. Select the person you want to send the text
 4. press clt + shift + j
-5. In developer Console paste the code
+5. In developer Console paste the code and press Enter.
-6. Change the text "Sample Texts" in the code by your message like "Hey Bro!!"
+6. Enter the text you want to send repeatedly in the alert box.
-7. Send Enter
+7. Now enter the number of times you want to send it.

 Note Make sure your mobile has Internet Connection

 ```